 Get a glimpse of the local life at the Hoi An Market with local vendors selling fresh produce in the morning.
 The market is divided into two sections - souvenir shops and food stalls.
 The hustle and bustle of the market make it worth a visit.
 You can bargain and try different local food for low prices.
 At night, you will find souvenir stalls on the street just outside the market.
 The vendors sell products ranging from local handicrafts to street food.

 Do not miss the chance to have a taste of the most famous Bahn Mi in Vietnam.
-For 20,000 to 30,000 VND (0.90 to 1.30 USD) for a Bahn Mi, decide for yourself if Bánh Mì Phượng lives up to its fame.
+For 1 USD for a Bahn Mi, decide for yourself if Bánh Mì Phượng lives up to its fame.
 As described by Anthony Bourdain, it is a “symphony in a package.”
 The bread is crunchy and crispy on the outside and airy and fresh on the inside.
 It is also loaded with lots of fillings to choose from.
 This includes fresh pate, pork, beef, chicken, cheese, egg, and an assortment of fresh vegetables.
 Because of its fame, the stand gets quite busy with long lineups so expect to wait.

 Cao Lau is a local dish that is exclusively made in Hoi An which is known for its thick and chewy rice noodles.
 Because the noodles are soaked in lye water, it has a grayish-brown color and a distinctive flavor.
 The dish also comes with slices of barbecue pork, pork crackling, bean sprouts, fresh herbs, and is finished with a spoonful of stock.